-This question is vital because Justice as Fairness cannot succeed in its own terms unless it is endorsed by ordinary citizens.
-In what Rawls calls 'the third level of the full publicity condition,' all citizens of a well-ordered society affirm the full justification of Justice as Fairness, or at least its justification is accessible to all.
+This question of public culture is vital because Justice as Fairness cannot succeed in its own terms unless it is endorsed by ordinary citizens.
+In what Rawls calls 'the third level of the full publicity condition,' all citizens of a well-ordered society affirm the full justification of Justice as Fairness, or at least its justification is accessible to all.2

 Rawls's publicity condition seems attractive for any country that aims to be democratic.

-Citizens who can affirm the reasons for their institutions can be autonomous political actors, and societies based on a shared understanding of basic laws need not be shifting battlegrounds of ideology.
-Rather, publicity allows citizens to interact on the basis of mutual respect, and encourages genuine ties of community among them.
+As Freeman says, citizens who can affirm the reasons for their institutions can be autonomous political actors, and societies based on a shared understanding of basic laws need not be shifting battlegrounds of ideology.
+Rather, publicity allows citizens to interact on the basis of mutual respect, and encourages genuine ties of community among them.3

-Yet while Rawlsian publicity is appealing, it is also demanding.
-Rawls's publicity condition seems to imply that for America to become well-ordered, the justifications for its institutions will have to be accessible enough, say, for a President to invoke them in a speech from the Oval
+Yet while Rawlsian publicity is appealing, it is also very demanding.4 Rawls's publicity condition seems to imply that for America to become well-ordered, the justifications for its institutions will have to be accessible enough, say, for a President to invoke them in a speech from the Oval Office, for an Alabama high-school teacher to teach them in civics class, or for an